Nonogram: Solution techniques

 To solve a puzzle, one needs to determine which cells will be boxes and which will be empty.
 Solvers often use a dot or a cross to mark cells they are certain are spaces.
 Cells that can be determined by logic should be filled.
 If guessing is used, a single error can spread over the entire field and completely ruin the solution.
 An error sometimes comes to the surface only after a while, when it is very difficult to correct the puzzle.
-The hidden picture plays little or no part in the solving process, as it may mislead.
-The picture may help find and eliminate an error.
+The hidden picture may help locate and eliminate an error, but otherwise it plays little part in the solving process, as it may mislead.

 Many puzzles can be solved by reasoning on a single row or column at a time only, then trying another row or column, and repeating until the puzzle is complete.
 More difficult puzzles may also require several types of "what if?" reasoning that include more than one row (or column).
 This works on searching for contradictions, e.g., when a cell cannot be a box because some other cell would produce an error, it must be a space.